ataylor89/Shell/README.md

 This tells g++ to compile all of the source files, and link the object files into a binary named "Shell".

+As an alternative, the project can be built with the command

+    make clean install

+This runs the "clean" rule before running the "install" rule.

-It is also possible to build the project with clang++, by editing the Makefile and substituting clang++ for g++ in the recipe of the install rule.
-I have tested this build process with both the g++ and clang++ compilers.
+The "install" rule uses the g++ compiler to compile all of the source files.
+It is also possible to compile the source files with the clang++ compiler, by editing the Makefile and substituting clang++ for g++.

+I have tested the build process with both the g++ and clang++ compilers.

 ## Running the application